- The Fiscal

 Medicare is financed by two trust funds: the Hospital Insurance (HI) trust fund and the Supplementary Medical Insurance (SMI) trust fund.
 The HI trust fund finances Medicare Part A and collects its income primarily through a payroll tax on U.S. workers and employers.
 The SMI trust fund, which supports both Part B and Part D, receives most of its income from the federal government’s general fund because premiums only cover about one-quarter of the fund’s total expenditures.
 Part C, on the other hand, is paid for through both the HI and SMI trust funds and collects its income from a combination of the general fund, payroll taxes, premiums paid by beneficiaries, and out-of-pocket charges.

 Medicare accounts for a significant portion of federal spending.
-In fiscal year 2019, the Medicare program cost $644 billion — about 14 percent of total federal government spending.
-After Social Security, Medicare was the second largest program in the federal budget last year.
+In fiscal year 2020, the Medicare program cost $776 billion — about 12 percent of total federal government spending.
+Medicare was the second largest program in the federal budget last year, after Social Security.

-Medicare faces significant financial pressures as federal healthcare costs are expected to grow considerably as a share of the economy over the next few decades.
-In fact, Medicare spending is projected to rise from 3.0 percent of GDP in 2019 to 6.1 percent of GDP by 2049.
+Medicare faces significant financial pressures as federal healthcare costs are expected to grow considerably relative to the size of the economy over the next few decades.
+In fact, Medicare spending is projected to rise from 4 percent of GDP in 2020 (payments were boosted in 2020 because of programs to accelerate and advance payments to providers during the pandemic) to about 6 percent of GDP by 2051.
 That increase in spending is largely due to the retirement of the baby boomers (those born between 1944 and 1964), longer life expectancies, and healthcare costs that are growing faster than the economy.